Fine tuning SMLs

 device='cuda:0')

-As you can see, the data_collator has created a labels field and assigned it the values of input_ids.
-The tokens that are masked have been assigned the value -100.
-This is because when we define the data_collator we pass the parameter mlm=False, which means that we are not doing Masked Language Modeling, but Language Modeling, that is why it does not mask any original token.
+As can be seen, the data_collator has created a labels field and assigned it the values of input_ids.
+The masked tokens have been assigned the value -100.
+This is because when we defined the data_collator, we passed the parameter mlm=False, which means that we are not performing Masked Language Modeling, but rather Language Modeling, hence no original token is masked.

-Let's see if now we get a loss with this data_collator.
+Let's see if we get a loss with this data_collator

 output = model(**collated_sample)